 Getting to and from the airport

-The main international airport is Guarulhos, more commonly referred to as Cumbica Airport after the district in which it’s located.
-The airport is approximately 30 kilometers (nearly 19 miles) north of downtown.
+The main international airport is Guarulhos Airport, more commonly referred to as Cumbica Airport after the district in which it’s located.
+It’s approximately 30 kilometers (nearly 19 miles) north of downtown.
 The easiest way to get to the city center is via taxi.
 The blue-and-white Guarucoop taxis are reliable and provide a flat rate from the airport.
 The trip takes about 45 minutes without traffic, but at peak travel times it can take up to two hours.
 The airport runs a bus service with routes to the central Tiete Interstate bus terminal, Congonhas (the main domestic airport) and major hotels.

 Getting around São Paulo